Bogota Travel Blog

 ***If you’re doing a short-term stay (one month or less) Airbnb is your best bet.
 Click this link to register and get $40 off the cost of your first stay.

 Like Medellin, an overwhelming number of nightspots in this city.
 To make this massive ciudad more digestible, I'll recommend three areas that are relatively close to one another: La Candeleria, Zona Rosa and Chapinero.
 La Candeleria is touristy, Zona Rosa is upscale and Chapinero is popular among university students.
 Pick a bar according to your tastes.

 I recommend: El Chango Bar.
 I highly recommend this place for mingling and meeting people.

 BOTTLE OF BEER: $2.00

 If you want to meet women in Colombia, you will need to speak some Spanish.
-The Pickup Spanish Program is the only course of its kind, designed specifically to teach you Spanish for meeting Latinas in Latin America.
+PickUp Spanish is the best resource of its kind, designed specifically for teaching you the Spanish you'll need to meet girls from Latin America.

 GROCERIES: Milk (1L)= $1.20 Loaf of Bread= $1.50 Eggs= $2.00 Water (1.5L)= $1.20 Cigarettes= $2.00

 JOB OPPORTUNITIES: You can teach English in Bogota.
 It is also an international city, so if you are a businessman or involved in finance, you may find opportunities here.

 TAXI: $4.00-$6.00 for about 6-8 km.
 Be careful hailing cabs off the street, as express robberies can occurr.
 Taxi drivers here aren't the most honest kids on the block so try not to get ripped off.